OpenDreamKit/OpenDreamKit.github.io/meetings/2015-09-02-Kickoff/projects.md

 ## Setup of the various boards and rules

-- Small group discussion Wednesday 7pm
+- Small group discussion Wednesday 7pm John, Nicolas, Viviane, Michael, Steve, Wolfram
-- Synthesis and discussion with Eugenia and all participants
+- Synthesis and discussion with Eugenia and all participants: Thursday morning

 ## Preliminary workshop planning for each workpackage